Amblyopia

 blurry or misaligned eyes

-• Decreased vision in one or both eyes not corrected by spectacles
+• Decreased vision in one or both eyes, not corrected by glasses

 • Closing or covering one eye